The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Linear Stability Analysis of the viscous damped Stokes wave

 Substituting the ansatz $u(x,t)=u_a^\Gamma(t)(1 +\alpha v(x,t))$, with $0<\alpha \ll 1$ into~\eqref{vHONLS}, we derive the linearization

 {\bf Important Note:} Throughout this section we will focus on the solutions of equation~\eqref{linNLS}, where we have factored out the overall exponential decay coming from the linear damping.
 The quantity $v(x,t)$ describes the {\em relative deviation} of the perturbed solution from the damped Stokes wave and the {\em spatial features} of the perturbed solution.
-Both are importantant to understand in relation to rogue wave formation and frequency downshifting.
-We will study the long-time asymptotic behavior of $v$ as well as its interesting short-to-moderate time dynamics and discuss the implications for the linear stability of the original damped Stokes wave.
+Both are important to understand in relation to rogue wave formation and frequency downshifting.
+We will study the long-time asymptotic behavior of $v$ as well as any transient dynamics due to an initial Benjamin-Feir instability, and discuss the implications for the linear stability of the original damped Stokes wave.